Meet the millennial farmers we'll be counting on to endure climate change

 Many young farmers are forced to launch their operations on rented land, but that is an extremely tough row to hoe, says Lindsey Shute, founder and former executive director of the National Young Farmers coalition, who farms in upstate New York with her husband, Ben.
 “We’ve known so many farmers throughout the years who have have only been able to rent land, and it is such a detriment to their business,” she says.
 “They don’t have an asset to capitalize their farm with, and build appropriate infrastructure to comply with food safety standards, to build fencing for their animals, to have wash-pack facility, and a loading dock and all these things that are that are basic, but really essential, if you’re looking to to farm full time.”

-In the episode, you’ll hear several other voices—from a “landless farmer” in Oakland who grows food inspired by her farm-worker parents, to a “party farmer” in Williamsburg, Brooklyn who’s “cash crop” is the events he hosts at his urban garden.
-You’ll also hear from a public-school teacher in the South Bronx who has turned his classroom and and the schoolyard into a makeshift farm that yields both fresh food and learning opportunities for his students.
+In the episode, you’ll hear several other voices—from a “landless farmer” in Oakland who grows food inspired by her farm-worker parents, to a “party farmer” in Williamsburg, Brooklyn whose “cash crop” is the events he hosts at his urban garden.
+You’ll also hear from a public-school teacher in the South Bronx who has turned his the schoolyard into a makeshift farm that yields both fresh food and learning opportunities for his students.

 You’ll hear about a lots of challenges, including crops wiped out by freak storms, saddling young farmers with uninsured losses.
-But also strong currents of that special optimism of the will required to make a go of teasing a living out of the dirt.
+But also strong currents of that special optimism of the will required of anyone who dares attempt to squeeze a living out of the dirt.
 “I honestly thought that I’d be all alone out there in the snowy hills at Soul Fire Farm, but we had been open not even a week, and folks were calling us saying, Can we come and learn how to farm?” says Penniman.
 “We have a waiting list many years long of aspiring black and brown farmers who want to come get connected to the land.”

 As Michael Masefield, that Bronx teacher/farmer, tells his skeptical students at sowing time, “I mean, people have been planting seeds for thousands of years, and we still exist.
 So if you try it, it’ll probably work.”